 Fearless; Independent; Visionary.

-Where is the best place to go and see some examples of Frances Hodgkins' work in real life?
+If our readers fall in love with the work of Hogdkins, where is the best place to go and see some examples of her work in real life?

 Since a plane ticket to New Zealand is probably out of the question right now, I would recommend visiting Tate Britain to see several of Hodgkins's paintings including Loveday and Ann: Two Women with a Basket of Flowers which was bought in 1945 for their collection and is illustrated in the book.
 Other significant paintings by Hodgkins can also be found at Towner Art Gallery, and the Whitworth Art Gallery holds multiple drawings by the artist.

-If readers enjoy your book on Frances Hodgkins, which artists would you recommend they could read about next?
+And finally, if readers enjoy your book on Frances Hodgkins and are inspired by her work, which artists would you recommend they could read about next?

 If readers are interested in twentieth-century British women artists working primarily in still lifes and landscapes, I would suggest exploring the works of Mary Fedden, Winifred Nicholson and Anne Redpath.